Franisz/zUtilities/README.md

   - This is disabled by default and can be enabled with `ShowGameTime` option.

+- Allows to display currently used munition.

+  - This is disabled by default and can be enabled with `ShowMunitionAmount` option.

 - Allows killing meatbugs by stepping on them.

   - This feature can be disabled in `gothic.ini` with `TrampleMeatbugs` option.